rclevy/rclevy.github.io/_projects/super-star-clusters.md

 ## JWST Views of Feedback from Super Star Clusters

 I am involved in a [Cycle 1 JWST program](https://www.stsci.edu/jwst/phase2-public/1701.pdf) to measure the near- and mid-infrared properties of the super star clusters in two archetypcal starburst galaxies: NGC253 and M82.
-Stay tuned for more updates on this project!
+Stay tuned for more updates on this project (Levy et al. 2024, in prep.)!

 ## The Morpho-kinematic Architecture of the the SSCs in NGC253
 #### [Levy et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...935...19L/abstract)